ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-representations.md

 Both the adjacency matrix and the adjacency list can be used to store directed or undirected graphs.
-Each edge of an undirected graph connecting Vertices $u$ and $v$ is represented by two directed edges: one from $u$ to $v$ and one from $v$ to $u$.
+Each edge of an undirected graph connecting vertices $u$ and $v$ is represented by two directed edges: one from $u$ to $v$ and one from $v$ to $u$.
 Here is an example of the two representations on an undirected graph.
 We see that there are twice as many edge entries in both the adjacency matrix and the adjacency list.
-For example, for the undirected graph, the list for Vertex 2 stores an entry for both Vertex 3 and Vertex 4.
+For example, for the undirected graph, the list for vertex 2 stores an entry for both vertex 3 and vertex 4.

 <!-- <inlineav id="GundirRepCON" src="Graph/GundirRepCON.js" name="Graph/GundirRepCON" links="Graph/GraphDefCON.css" static/> -->